-getByNode(value: string)
+type(value: string)

-Extract a set based upon node name.
+Extract a set based upon a node name.
 The exact name for a node is defined by the grammar used to parse the original source.
 In this example, all nodes with the name "OPERATION" are returned.

-getByNode("OPERATION")
+type("OPERATION")